aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The simple technique we are using to resolve pronouns is to try executing a sentence (or phrase) that contains a pronoun multiple times, each time after having substituted the pronoun with a different noun phrase taken from the STM (they are very few, owing to the STM's limited capacity).

 When the sentence (or phrase) finally works (does not produce an error) then we stop, and we consider the pronoun to be resolved.
-Of course, it may be that none of the noun phrases in the STM succeeds at making sense of the sentence containing a pronoun, in that case the system just displays an error, complaning that the pronoun is used ambigiously in that context.
+Of course, it may be that none of the noun phrases in the STM succeeds at making sense of the sentence containing a pronoun, in that case the system just displays an error, complaning that the pronoun is used ambiguously in that context.

 == Syntactic Matching <syntaxMatch>